akleinhesselink/Competitive_HOI/README.md

 ## Computer Code for "Detecting and interpreting higher order interactions in ecological communities".
+Ecology Letters. doi:10.1111/ele.14022.

-This directory contains all R scripts necessary to run the simulations and analyses and generate the figures presented in the manuscript.
+This directory contains R scripts necessary to run the competition simulation, fit phenomenological models and generate figures.

 ### Reproducing analyses